 Visitors Tip: There are two public access points on Marco Island Beach.
 Head to the South beach access point.
 South beach is less popular which means you won't have as many crowds.
 South beach also has some of the best opportunities for shelling on the island.

 [Hotels in this area are currently not accepting reservations.
 A visit to Marco Island is not recommended at this time]

 Check out the Marco Beach Ocean Resort.
 You can find rates and availability for Marco Beach Ocean Resort here.

 You can find rates and availability for other places to stay in Marco Island here.

 3. Panama City Beach-Shell Island

-Located just south of Panama City, Shell Island is a great spot to visit for shell enthusiasts or just someone looking for an alternative to Panama City beach.
+Located just south of Panama City, Shell Island is an undeveloped barrier island that is a great spot to visit for shell enthusiasts or just someone looking for an alternative to Panama City beach.

-Shell Island is only accessible by boat.
+Shell Island is located off the gulf coast and is only accessible by boat.
 Therefore it makes for a great day trip.
 The barrier island is 7 miles long and is part of a reserve so facilities are limited.

 However there is plenty to do from shelling to enjoying the beautiful sandy beaches.